mulukadan/questionnaire/README.md

 - What are the skills and experiences you’re looking for in an ideal candidate?
 - What attributes does someone need to have in order to be really successful in this position?

+###### Stories and Examples
+  Offering a tangible story or example that highlights your skills usually goes much further in an interview than simply telling your interviewer you're good at something. (ie: Telling a story about a time you tracked down a tricky bug versus simply saying "I'm good at problem-solving!").
+Have you heard of the SHARE technique?
+It's a useful guideline for telling stories and giving examples that demonstrate your capabilities in an interview.
+It works like this:
+- S: Describe a situation you faced relevant to the interviewer's question.
+- H: Outline the hinderances and challenges the situation presented.
+- A: Describe the action(s) you took in response.
+- R: Go over the results of your actions.
+- E: Then, evaluate what you've learned.

+Using the SHARE outline, give an example of a time....

+You faced issues working with a partner or team.
+- What did you do to resolve it?
+- How did it work out?

+You became incredibly frustrated with your code.
+- What was the issue?
+- What did you do?
+- Would you have done anything differently?

+You refactored really well.
+- How did you do it?
+- Why?
+- What led you to refactor?

+If you come up with a story or example you feel good about; jot it down somewhere!
+Seriously!
+It's tough to come up with stories like this in an interview on the spot.
+Having a few tucked away to review before an interview will be a huge benefit to you later.

 ###### What is an annotation?
 What does it look like?
 What does it do?
   Java Annotations allow us to add metadata information into our source code, although they are not a part of the program itself.
 Annotations were added to the java from JDK 5.
 Annotation has no direct effect on the operation of the code they